byzebib/INF1340-SpotifyAnalysis/README.md

 **Betye Spotify** - includes the code used to pull Bethlehem's spotify streaming history and the corresponding information for each song that was pulled

+**MySpotifyData.csv** - CSV file that contains information regarding each song from Bethlehem's streaming history

 **Betye Steam** - includes the analysis of the songs that Bethlehem has streamed along with the analysis of the songs from her streaming history using the k-means method

 # Requirements